Anveshi Jain

-Anveshi Jain (born 25 June 1996) is an Indian actress, social media influencer, singer, and TEDx speaker.
+Anveshi Jain is an Indian actress, model, social media influencer, singer, and TEDx speaker.
 She gained recognition after her debut web series in 2019, Gandii Baat, which marked her entry into the Indian film industry.

 Early and personal life

-Anveshi was born on 25 June 1996 to a Jain family, in Khajuraho, Madhya Pradesh.
-She studied electronics engineering at Rajiv Gandhi Proudyogiki Vishwavidyalaya and had thought of pursuing an MBA in Indore.
+Anveshi Jain was born in Khajuraho, Chhatarpur, Madhya Pradesh, India to a Jain family.
+She studied Electrical and Electronics Engineering at Rajiv Gandhi Proudyogiki Vishwavidyalaya and had thought of pursuing an MBA in Indore.
 She discontinued her MBA course before moving to Mumbai and gave several auditions over there to get a break into the film industry.
 Prior to getting work in Gandii Baat, she worked as a singer and emcee as well.
 Before bagging a role in that series, she was told to get in shape.
 As a result she went on a strict diet and did rigorous exercise for 90 days.
 She even took up acting workshops as well.
 She mentioned that this was her one final attempt in this acting career and what she didn't forsee was the impact.
 She also mentioned that she played the role assuming that nobody would watch it since the series had bold sexual content and also requested the makers not to include her name in the credits.

 In 2022, she revealed hitting puberty early, leading to a significant increase in breast size.
 At 14, her father imposed restrictions, requiring her to wear extra layers and salwar-kameez to cover her chest.
 She frequently faced objectifying comments and looks.
 When her lovemaking scene in that episode of Gandii Baat went viral right after it was released in January 2019, her relations with her family and loved ones were strained.
 She had to take a break from her relationship with her boyfriend as the role had taken a toll on her romantic relationship.
 She struggled to get rid of her erotic image but according to her therapy taught her to accept it rather than struggling to fight it.
 She mentioned that she embraced that image and started to use it for her benefit.
 Hence, she started sharing videos where she wore cleavage-baring blouses, short dresses or saree.
 However she said that she doesn't do erotic roles anymore.

 She also started to take up other assignments.
 She hosts events and gives motivational talks.
 During her live sessions on social media, she talks to her fans about anxiety, self-esteem issues and loneliness.
 On some days, she simply reads to them from the Kamasutra.
 She was invited to speak at the TEDx Talk event as well.

 She also mentioned that whenever someone would ask her where she hails from and she would reply Khajuraho, she often receives a sly look as people would correlate her bold erotic image to her hometown which is known for temples having erotic sculptures.